abid8042/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers-in-Julia/README.md

-# Probabilistic Programming and Bayesian Methods for Hackers
+## Probabilistic Programming and Bayesian Methods for Hackers
-## Using Turing - a Probablistic programming package in the Julia language
+### Using Turing - a Probablistic programming package in the Julia language

+#### Original content created by Cam Davidson-Pilon

+#### Ported to Python 3 and PyMC3 by Max Margenot (@clean_utensils) and Thomas Wiecki (@twiecki) at Quantopian (@quantopian)

+#### Ported to Julia 1.6.1 and Turing by Abid

+#### The full Github repository is available at github/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers.
+The other chapters can be found on the project's homepage.
+We hope you enjoy the book, and we encourage any contributions!

-Open the following links in new tabs
+Open the following links in new tabs.

 ### This chapter talks about the ideas and principles of Bayesian statistics.